woodj22/MonthlyChallenge/README.md

 ## Installation

-To use, please add this requirement to your `composer.json` requirements file.
+Add this requirement to your `composer.json` requirements file.

 ```